jwessen/BioFTS/README.md

 3. `Save_1d_Density_Profiles(simulation_box, data_directory='', species_to_plot=None, remove_old_data_files=False)`: This creates one file per species, `data_directory + 'density_profile_(mol id).txt'`, (where `mol id` is the name of the species).
 At every sampling point, a new line will be appended to the files where the first column is the current Complex-Langevin time, the second column is the step number, the third column is the real part of the chemical potential, and the remaining columns are the real part of the density operator averaged along the last axis of the simulation box.
 If `species_to_plot` is not `None`, only the species with indices in integer list `species_to_plot` will be saved.
 If `remove_old_data_files=True`, the old data files will be removed before the new data is saved.
 4. `Save_Field_Configuration(simulation_box, data_directory='', load_last_configuration=True)`: Saves the current field configuration to a file `data_directory + 'field_configuration.npy'`.
 If `load_last_configuration=True`, the task will load the last saved field configuration at the beginning of the simulation.
 This can be useful for restarting a simulation from a previous state.

-However, you will likely want to create your own sampling tasks to analyze the data and store the results relevant to your specific research question.
+You will likely want to create your own sampling tasks to analyze the data and store the results relevant to your specific model and research question.
 To do this, you can use the following template class:

 ```python
 class MySamplingTask: